Gum Disease Treatment Summerfield

 Infertility & Pregnancy Risks

-Periodontal disease has been shown to increase the likelihood of low-birthweight, infertility, and other pregnancy problems.
+Periodontal disease has been shown to increase the likelihood of low birth weight, infertility, and other pregnancy problems.

 Osteoporosis